Yuragy/Payment-Processing-Switcher/README.md

 The AIX version is exclusively for attacks on processing servers using renaski.xcoff together with InjectorAIX.
 The Windows version targets both local machines and processing servers (with server modifications).
 Works with renaski.dll and Kerl or renaski.dll and InjectorW.

-InjectorW is an alternative to Bootkit's built-in injector, allowing implementation with superuser privileges, which is important for processing servers without Bootkit.
+InjectorW is an alternative to Bootkits built-in injector, allowing implementation with superuser privileges, which is important for processing servers without Bootkit.

 # General features